 BrazilLink is a relatively new language school — first opening it’s doors in 2015.
 The school founder, Graça, previously taught at ICI Cultural, and is a excellent instructor.

 Like the other two schools, they offer both small group instruction as well as specialty courses and their point of differentiation is that they really see themselves as cultural guides to Salvador.
-They offer some free local tours as well a number of additional programs including visits to candomblé houses, sports programs, introduction to carnival, and more.
+They offer some free local tours as well a number of additional programs including visits to candomblé houses, sports programs, introduction to carnaval, and more.